vmware-tanzu-labs/tanzu-validated-solutions/src/deployment-guides/tko-package-install.md

 ![](img/tanzu-pkgs/tanzu-pkgs05.png)

 Provide a name for the installed package and select the version that you want to install.
-Package installation can be customized by entering the user-configurable values in yaml format under the optin Overlay YAML.
+Package installation can be customized by entering the user-configurable values in yaml format under the option Overlay YAML.

 An example yaml for customizing contour installation is shown below.